Islamic State Claims Dayslong Attack on Mozambique Town

-Islamic State (IS) claimed responsibility Monday for a dayslong attack on the northern Mozambique town of Palma that began last week and has prompted thousands of people to flee.
+The Islamic State group claimed responsibility Monday for a dayslong attack on the northern Mozambique town of Palma that began last week and has prompted thousands of people to flee.

-Dozens of people have been killed in the ongoing fighting that began last week in the Southern African nation, according to government officials.
+The Islamist insurgents issued a statement Monday through its Amaq News Agency saying it was now in control of Palma, a town of about 75,000 people, and that 55 people had died in the fighting.
+Those claims could not be independently verified.

-IS said Monday through its Amaq News Agency that it was now in control of Palma, a town of about 75,000 people.
-The claim could not be independently verified.
+Islamist insurgents began a coordinated attack last Wednesday on the town, which is about 10 kilometers from a multinational gas project run by oil majors, including French energy company, Total.
+The fighting has forced Total to evacuate the facility.

-Islamist insurgents began a coordinated attack last Wednesday on the town, which is about 10 kilometers from a multinational gas project run by oil majors, including French energy company Total.
+The attack in the Mozambican province of Cabo Delgado came “the very same day the French oil giant Total announced that it would progressively resume the construction on site after the implementation of additional security measures,” journalist Yanick Machel, speaking from Maputo, told VOA’s English to Africa.
+“The violence has shaken the development of the largest African liquefied natural gas project on the Afungi peninsula, led by the French oil giant Total,” he said.

 Agence France-Presse reported Monday that the town was all but deserted after thousands of people fled the fighting.